lmcrean/Crocodile-Kingdom/README.md

   let oldTurnsLeft = parseInt(turnsLeftContainer.innerText);
   turnsLeftContainer.innerText = --oldTurnsLeft; // This subtracts 1 from the "attempts left" counter.

-  turnsModalContainer.textContent = turnsContainer.textContent; // This updates the turns modal box with the number of attempts the user has taken. turnsLeftModalContainer.textContent = turnsLeftContainer.textContent; // This updates the turns left modal box with the number of attempts the user has left.
+  turnsModalContainer.textContent = turnsContainer.textContent; // This updates the turns modal box with the number of attempts the player has taken. turnsLeftModalContainer.textContent = turnsLeftContainer.textContent; // This updates the turns left modal box with the number of attempts the player has left.
 }
 ```